seu-as-code/seu-as-code.examples/groovy-seu/README.md

 [![Apache License 2](http://img.shields.io/badge/license-ASF2-blue.svg)](https://github.com/seu-as-code/seu-as-code.examples/blob/master/LICENSE)
 [![Join on Chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/seu-as-code/seu-as-code?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-# SEU-as-Code Examples
+# Groovy SEU-as-Code Example

-  * SEU: German for software development environment (Software Entwicklungs-Umgebung)
-  * as Code: to be able to configure, build and program the SEU as source code

-The examples show different working project examples.
-The development environment for SEU-as-Code itself is also part of the examples.
+This example is a simple Groovy development environment.
+It contains the following packages and features:
+- the SEU must be mounted under `G:`
+- custom SEU environment package located in the `repo/` directory
+- the OpenJDK 7u75 package is installed locally in the SEU
+- additionally Groovy 2.4.4 and Gradle 2.5 are installed
+- you can perform a SVN checkout of the examples repository